 Now you can select how your expected value should be matched.
 You have various options, for example:

 &limit=10.
 If your page uses HTTP and HTTPS, or if you have the same page available under different URL parameters and you want to match all of them, this is typically a good choice.

-equals exactlyIn this case the rule will be only activated when the visited URL is exactly what is present in the value of the configuration.
+equals exactly – In this case the rule will be only activated when the visited URL is exactly what is present in the value of the configuration.
 For example: If the URL present in the configuration is

-contains – This condition allows you to test whether the value contains a certain value.
+contains – This condition allows you to test whether the URL or path contains a certain value.
 If you wanted to match for example all blog pages for the year 2017, you could define a rule where the URL or path contains

-starts withWhen you select this comparison, the value has to start with this value.
+starts with – When you select this condition, the URL has to start with this value.
 For example, you may want to match all URLs that start with

-regular expressionRegular expressions give you the most flexibility but are also the most challenging ones.
+regular expression – Regular expressions give you the most flexibility but are also the most challenging ones.
 Regular expressions are usually defined by developers and allow you match a value in pretty much any way you want.

-Please note that all comparisons are performed case-insensitive.
+Note: All comparisons are performed case-insensitive.
 This means a value matches a rule no matter if the domain is written for example

 For all comparisons there is also their counterpart available that allows you to exclude a certain value.
 For example, you can make sure a certain value doesn’t start with a specific value by selecting “Not starts with”.